 The rehabilitation provision generally arises when the environmental disturbance is subject to government laws and regulations.
 When the liability is recognized, the present value of the estimated costs is capitalized by increasing the carrying amount of the related mineral property.
-Over time, the discounted liability is increased for the changes in present value based on current market discount rates and liability specific risks and the change is recorded to profit or loss.
+Over time, the discounted liability is increased for the changes in present value based on current market discount rates and liability-specific risks and the change is recorded to profit or loss.

-Additional environmental disturbances or changes in rehabilitation costs will be recognized as additions to the corresponding assets and rehabilitation liability in the period in which they occur g) Equipment
+Additional environmental disturbances or changes in rehabilitation costs will be recognized as additions to the corresponding assets and rehabilitation liability in the period in which they occur.

-As at April 30, 2021 and 2020, management is not aware of any reportable asset retirement obligations.
+As at April 30, 2022 and 2021, management was not aware of any reportable asset retirement obligations.

-Notes to The Condensed Interim Consolidated Financial Statements For the Six Months Ended April 30, 2021 and 2020 (Unaudited - Expressed in Canadian Dollars)
+Notes to Condensed Interim Consolidated Financial Statements Six Months Ended April 30, 2022 and 2021 (Unaudited - Expressed in Canadian Dollars)